Rupert is an award winning Canadian-British Director, Producer, and Writer.

 In 2021, he co-launched pandemic documentary Tell Me with a collective of international filmmakers, encouraging people to leave their lockdown thoughts on a series of answer machines around the world.

-A published writer, his work has appeared in The Guardian, BBC.com, Little White Lies, and NoFilmSchool.
+A published writer, his work has appeared in The Guardian, National Geographic, BBC.com, Little White Lies, and NoFilmSchool.

-Also in development are comedy series Twitchers and travel series Hashtag vs Handshake, Wanderlust Labs, and 66 Adventures.
+Also in development are comedy series Hell Gig, obs doc series Firebirds, and travel series Hashtag vs Handshake.